 - Rigatoni: Rigatoni is slightly shorter and wider than penne.
 However, it’s ridged texture makes it perfect for trapping sauce and cheese!

-Do you boil pasta before baking?
+Do you boil pasta before baking Italian ziti?

 The only thing worse than under-cooked pasta is mushy, water-logged pasta!
 While you can under-cook the pasta in boiling water, it often still ends up mushy after the pasta has been baked in a hot oven.
 No matter what you do, cooking pasta twice is a recipe for disaster!